HlustikP/Imagy/README.md

 ## Features
 ### Supported Image Formats:
-- In all directions: BMP, PNG, JPEG, WEBP
+- In all directions: BMP, PNG, JPEG, WEBP, TIFF
 - In one direction only: GIF -> animated WEBP
 ### Image Manipulation:
 - Resizing (unanimated images only)